 The Train Control System for Port Authority Allegheny County (PAAC) North Shore Connector enables the CTC Office to view the data and status of trains and tracks graphically and send control commands to trains and tracks.
 The CTC executes commands to the trains via the wayside controllers.
 The wayside controllers then “encode” this data into their corresponding track block which gets relayed to the train when it enters that particular block.
-The context diagram in Figure 1 illustrates the external entities and relationships.

-Figure 1 - Product perspective diagram

 Product Functions

 This modules primary function will be to issue the CTC’s commands to the train is a safe manner.
 The wayside controller will evaluate instructions given by the CTC for safeness and correctness.
 It will then decide what the safest action is and send it to the train controller via the track block.
 The track controller’s other major functions include operating the signal lights pertaining to the track block, safely and effectively switching blocks to permit transit routes, and communicating with other wayside controllers to relay safety critical information.